-Mike is a charted public finance accountant and retired in July 2012 after 40 years' service for Coventry City Council.
-Most of his career was spent in financial management but he retired from the post of Assistant Director- Transformation Programme.
-Mike is the Chair of the MAT Audit Committee and is Governor of Hartshill School's LGB.
+Mike is a chartered public finance accountant and retired in July 2012 after 40 years’ service for Coventry City Council.
+Most of his career was spent in financial management but he retired from the post of Assistant Director - Transformation Programme.
+Mike is the Chair of the MAT Audit Committee and is a Member of The Nuneaton Academy’s Raising Achievement Board.

 Wendy was a solicitor specialising in family law and child care.
 She became a governor at a primary school many years ago.
 She is currently chair of governors.
 She was also a governor at a special school in Leicester.
 She was a member of the Children’s Trust in Leicester for five years and has now joined that.
 She was an independent chair of the Early Help Review Panel for Leicester City Council.
 She is also the Vice Chair of the City of Leicester Governors Association.